ramdevmurali/BBC/README.md

 ## 7. Production Readiness & Next Steps

-Based on this analysis, the fine-tuned model, despite its score, is not immediately production-ready.
+Based on this analysis, the fine-tuned model, despite its score, is not immediately production-ready for deployment in dynamic real-world environments.
 The critical next steps would be:

 1.  **Test for Domain Shift:** Evaluate the model on out-of-distribution data (e.g., news from 2025 or from a different publisher) to measure its true real-world generalization.
+This is crucial for understanding its performance under varying conditions.
-2.  **Develop a Re-training Strategy:** Design a strategy for continuous monitoring and periodic re-training to ensure the model remains accurate as language and topics evolve.
+2.  **Develop a Re-training Strategy:** Design a strategy for continuous monitoring and periodic re-training to ensure the model remains accurate as language, news trends, and topics evolve over time.
 3.  **Deploy as a Service:** Integrate the finalized model into the robust `/src` application, containerize it (e.g., with Docker), and deploy it as a scalable inference API.
+This transition would facilitate its use in larger systems.